 Selling a Put Option

-Covered put writing is not that common either, but is used in some cases to incrementally increase the return on your short positions.
-Assume you are short the Silver Trust ETF (SLV), and believe it is going to stay stagnant or maybe even slightly increase in value, but not enough for you to worry about closing out your short position.
-You sell a put option that expires in one month at $29 – well below the current market price of $31 for example.
-For this, you receive an option premium $0.15 per share, or $15 for 100 shares.
+“Covered” put writing is not that common either, but is used in some cases to incrementally increase the return on your short positions.
+Assume you are short the Silver Trust ETF (SLV ), and believe it is going to stay stagnant or maybe even slightly increase in value, but not enough for you to worry about closing out your short position.
+You sell a put option that expires in one month at $29, well below the current market price of $31, for example.
+For this, you receive an option premium of $0.15 per share, or $15 for 100 shares.

-If the price rises slightly the premium serves to offset some of the loss on your short position.
-If the price declines you profit on your ETF position down to $29, plus the premium you received.
-If the ETF continues to drop below $29 though your gains are capped as the put buyer will exercise their rights.
+If the price rises slightly, then the premium serves to offset some of the loss on your short position.
+If the price declines, then you profit on your ETF position down to $29, plus the premium you received.
+If the ETF continues to drop below $29, though, your gains are capped as the put buyer will exercise their rights.

 The Bottom Line

 Option prices are determined by measures such as delta, gamma and theta.
-Yet, simply understanding how, when and why to buy or sell call and put options can get you started.
-Adding options to your ETF trading strategy can help maximize your risk-adjusted returns over the long-haul, however, keep in mind that it takes both dedication and patience when it comes to mastering these powerful financial derivatives.
+Yet simply understanding how, when, and why to buy or sell call and put options can get you started.
+Adding options to your ETF trading strategy can help maximize risk-adjusted returns over the long haul.
+However, keep in mind that it takes both dedication and patience when it comes to mastering these powerful financial derivatives.
 Current option prices are found on the CBOE website.

 Disclosure: No positions at time of writing.